May 27, 1911 – Vincent Price:

 He loved acting and dismissed people who looked down on his horror film roles.
 Price:

-He was born in St. Louis, His father was the president of a candy-manufacturing company.
+He may seem British, but Price was born in St. Louis, His father was the president of a candy-manufacturing company.
 He attended private schools, made the grand tour of Europe’s museums as a teenager and earned degrees in art history at Yale and the University of London.

 He won praise as Prince Albert in the play Victoria Regina in London, and repeated the role opposite Helen Hayes in an 18-month run on Broadway and on tour and then portrayed a first-rate villain, the maniacal husband in Angel Street in 1941.

-The irrepressible Price famously did the monologue for Michael Jackson‘s Thriller (1983) and for eight-years was the host of Mystery, an anthology series on PBS.
+The irrepressible Price famously did the monologue for Michael Jackson‘s Thriller (1983) and for eight-years was the host of Mystery, a fun anthology series on PBS.

 Price lived for decades on a hilltop overlooking Los Angeles.
-He was a member of many arts organization, a former president of the Art Council of the University of California at Los Angeles and the founder and prime donor of a major art collection at East Los Angeles College.
+He was a member of many arts organization, a former president of the Art Council of the University of California at Los Angeles.

 Price was an art collector and consultant, with a degree in Art History, lecturing and writing books on the subject.
 He was the founder of the eponymous Vincent Price Art Museum in East Los Angeles.
 He was also a noted gourmet cook, publishing four bestselling cookbooks.